ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 FGM is usually carried out on young girls between infancy and the age of 15, most commonly before puberty starts.
-It is illegal in the UK and is child abuse.
+It is illegal in the UK and is a form of child abuse.

-It’s very painful and can seriously harm the health of women and girls.
-It can also cause long-term problems with sexual intercourse, childbirth and mental health.
+It is very painful and can seriously harm the health of women and girls.
+It can also cause long-term problems with sex, childbirth and mental health.

 Effects of FGM